General exclusions when it comes to surfing cover

 As mentioned before, there are hazards associated with renting a board as well.
 A rented board may not be as easy to handle as your own board and you could injure yourself using it.
 It may also not be as well made and if it breaks, you could end up having to pay for it.

-The government’s smartraveller website lists five questions you should ask yourself when buying travel insurance, which are equally applicable to Surf Travel Insurance.
+The government’s Smartraveller website lists 5 questions you should ask yourself when buying travel insurance, which are equally applicable to surf travel insurance.

 If you’re planning a surfing holiday and don’t yet have a destination in mind, the following are some top surfing spots around the world: